Terms of reference for Task Forces

 Recommendations development: Task Forces accomplish most of their work either virtually or through a maximum of two physical meetings.
 Task Forces use Basecamp, an online project coordination tool as a coordination platform.
 They are overseen by the Members Council and supported by the Network Association Coordinator in the Network Secretariat.

 Evaluation process of interim and final results: Task Force demonstrates its work progress in form of a mid-term and final blog published on Pro website (via the Secretariat).
 Beside the blogs, the Task Force is required to deliver its final recommendations in form of a report.
 The Secretariat communicates the report to the MC via Basecamp.
-The Councillors have a period of one month to provide feedback to the submitted report, and the Task Force chair or the councillor that belongs to the Task Force should be available to address any queries.
+The Councillors have a period of one month to provide feedback to the submitted report, and the Task Force chair or the Councillor that belongs to the Task Force should be available to address any queries.
+The review of the report needs to be done by the Councillors in a formal and objective manner, not necessarily based on specific expertise.
 The Council can request changes to the report and the Task Force chair is required to incorporate the changes to it within one month following the review.
 If there are no objections, and if the requested changes have been implemented, the report is considered approved

 Timeframe and recommendations implementation: Within a sufficient time frame and in light of given possibilities, the final report should include an evaluation of the Europeana Foundation staff on how the Task Force results can be implemented in Europeana’s operation or policy, including a timeline of implementation.
 The final recommendations of the Task Force should be communicated by the MB to the Foundation and to the European Commission, and published on Europeana Pro website.